microsoft/pxt-microbit/docs/projects/micro-coin.md

     }

     /**
-     * Creates the next block with the given data
+     * Create the next block with the given data
      */
     next(data: number) {
         return new Block(this.index + 1, input.runningTime(), data, this.hash);
     }

     /**
-     * Renders the block as a string
+     * Render the block as a string
      */
     toString() {
         return `block ${this.index} ${this.timestamp} ${this.data} ${this.hash}`;
     }

     /**
-     * Sends the block over radio
+     * Send the block over radio
      */
     broadcast() {
         serial.writeLine(`broadcast ${this}`);